MRdevX/nestjs-queue-worker-poc/resources/postman/POSTMAN_SETUP.md

 1. Use the Examples folder for common scenarios
 2. Chain requests using environment variables
 3. Validate responses using test scripts
+4. Use the database seeding workflow for consistent test data

+### Database Seeding for Testing

+The seeding functionality provides:

+- **Consistent Test Data**: Same data structure for every test run
+- **Realistic Scenarios**: Complete workflows with proper data relationships
+- **Error Testing**: Pre-configured failed and pending tasks
+- **Easy Reset**: Clear and reseed the database as needed

 ## Support